qiboteam/qibochem/doc/source/index.rst

 How to Use the Documentation
 ============================

-Welcome to the comprehensive documentation for ``Qibo``!
+Welcome to the comprehensive documentation for ``Qibochem``!
 This guide will help you navigate through the various sections and make the most of the resources available.